strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/alumni/alc.png"></p>

-These individuals spend their days in a room, trying to stab my head and genital organs alternately in the format of a few seconds, repeating phrases and getting involved simultaneously in orgies, and greeting each other as they if it were a normal social event.
+These individuals spend their days in a room, trying to induce psychosis, targeting head and genitalia in an alternate fashion, every few seconds, repeating phrases to articulate my tongue and jaw, whilst engaging in orgies, greeting each others as they if it was a normal social event.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_cross.png"></p>